 The best way to absorb good amounts of essential trace minerals is to eat right.
-Being in the food chain, the plants take up these minerals from the soil first and then get transferred to us when we eat these plants or animals feeding on these plants.
+Plants take up these minerals from the soil first which then are transferred to us when we eat these plants or animals feeding on these plants.

 A small evaluation of the trace minerals: